ocumeda/MLCodingChallenge/README.md

 2. Evaluate your approach in a meaningful way that would allow a fair comparison to other methods.
   a.
 Define 1-3 meaningful metrics
   b.
 Develop a meaningful experimental setup in terms of training/test/validation split and cross validation
 3. Present your approach and key results (10 minutes max).
+Please keep in mind that the target audience has diverse educational backgrounds.

 ## Data